'pgsnnmpd' is deprecated as of EDB Postgres Advanced Server v14. It isn't included in EDB Postgres Advanced Server v15 and later.

 pgsnmpd configuration file.

-libpq connection string) after the
+libpq connection string.

 --help option when invoking the